 Not all the benefits associated with regular exercise are physical, and you may be wondering, “How does exercise affect your mind and mood?”

-Go PRO today for access to certified personal trainers, workout plans, training logs, and more to care for your body and your mind.
+Exercise.com can help you access certified personal trainers, workout plans, training logs, and more to care for your body and your mind.

 Exercise and Mental Health

 Exercising is something that is recommended for most people.
-Finding time to get physical during your day can be challenging, but doing so can pay off in several ways.
+Finding time for physical activity during your day can be challenging, but doing so can pay off in several ways.

 For one thing, exercising makes the body produce endorphins, which are known as the “feel-good” hormone, and are explained in the video below: